bhattasuraj76/commit-analyzer-4java/README.md

 `GIT_BRANCH` : Branch of the github repository to be analyzed.
 `OUTPUT_DIR` : Directory in the project root that will contain csv file

  :warning: :  `GIT_BRANCH` should be a valid github repository branch.
 The default branch of github repository usually either `main` or `master`.
 Configure accordingly in the `.env` file.
 Branches other that default `main` or `master` should be written as `origin/<branch-name>`.
-Incorrect configuration will throw `GitAttribute Error` in the console.
+Incorrect configuration will throw `GitCommandError` in the console.

 Finally, run following command